-- Updates are key-based; there is no way to make atomic updates across keys. for e.g, you cannot make the update of one key dependent on the update of another key unless you design this functionality into your application.
+- Updates are key-based; there is no way to make atomic updates across keys. for e.g, update of one key cannot be dependent on the update of another key unless you design this functionality into the application.

 AWS Certification Exam Practice Questions

 - Questions are collected from Internet and the answers are marked as per my knowledge and understanding (which might differ with yours).

 - AWS services are updated everyday and both the answers and questions might be outdated soon, so research accordingly.

 - AWS exam questions are not updated to keep up the pace with AWS updates, so even if the underlying feature has changed the question might not be updated

 - Open to further feedback, discussion and correction.

 - Which of the following are valid statements about Amazon S3?
 Choose 2 answers